-- Current population growth and waste generation rate for the local region or municipality proposing the permitted facility. - The total population and waste disposal for the local region or municipality proposing the permitted facility. - Where the applicant is currently disposing of solid waste and the current distance to the nearest MSW facility. - What is the current monthly disposal fee, and what is the anticipated fee for the proposed permitted facility? - What is the anticipated tipping fee of the proposed permitted facility? - Describe the financial burden of the applicant and how there is no practicable waste management alternative available. - Will the applicant be operating the proposed facility with owned or leased equipment? - Does the applicant currently have this equipment available? - What are the applicant's current source reduction programs and goals?
+- Current population growth and waste generation rate for the local region or municipality proposing the permitted facility. - The total population and waste disposal for the local region or municipality proposing the permitted facility. - □ Where the applicant is currently disposing of solid waste and the current distance to the nearest MSW facility. - □ What is the current monthly disposal fee, and what is the anticipated fee for the proposed permitted facility? - □ What is the anticipated tipping fee of the proposed permitted facility? - Describe the financial burden of the applicant and how there is no practicable waste management alternative available. - □ Will the applicant be operating the proposed facility with owned or leased equipment? - Does the applicant currently have this equipment available? - □ What are the applicant's current source reduction programs and goals?

-Following an MSW permit review that provides the requested information and conforms to the practices indicated in the Regional Plan, SPAG will provide the applicant a letter indicating support for the proposed permitted facility.
+The listed information will not provide a final determination of conformance with the regional plan but may be used by SPAG for assistance in the permitting process.
+Following an MSW permit review that provides requested information and conforms to the practices indicated in the Regional Plan, SPAG will provide the applicant a letter indicating support for the proposed permitted facility.